 The Newsroom is the source for media looking for information about UHN or trying to connect with one of our experts for an interview.
 It’s also the place to find UHN media policies and catch up on our news stories, videos, media releases, podcasts and more.

-The Ajmera Transplant Centre, in alignment with Ontario Health, our partners at Trillium Gift of Life Network and our peer organizations, is gradually and cautiously increasing the transplant activities that were put on hold because of the COVID-19 pandemic.
+The Ajmera Transplant Centre, in alignment with Ontario Health, our partners at Trillium Gift of Life Network and our peer organizations, is cautiously monitoring the centre's transplant activities during the COVID-19 pandemic.

 The safety of our patients, living donors and staff is our number one priority.
 Ongoing measures are being taken to ensure that donated organs are COVID-free and that the transplant units remain low COVID-19 risk areas.

-Please visit UHN’s COVID-19 section to learn more about UHN's plans as we ease back into scheduled services and what you need to know before arriving at the hospital.
+Please visit UHN’s COVID-19 section to learn more about UHN's guidelines regarding scheduled services and what you need to know before arriving at the hospital.

-As we shared before, you will continue to keep your priority on the waiting list while our programs continue to work towards increasing transplant services.
+As we shared before, you will continue to keep your priority on the waiting list during the pandemic.

 If you have questions or concerns, please reach out to your Transplant Coordinator for information and support.
 We are grateful for your patience, trust and understanding.
-We know this transition period is difficult for our patients and their families.
+We know this period has been difficult for our patients and their families.
 Please visit

 UHN’s Transplant Psychosocial Team page to access more information and resources.